On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: The Barrier's Ultimate Locally Separating Hyperplane

 \subsection{The barrier equation}

-The following theorem is a generalization to the robust admissible set of the main result of \cite{Levine_2013}[Theorem 7.1]. \begin{theorem} Under the assumptions (A1)-(A4), every integral curve $x^{(\bar{u},\bar{d})}$ on $\RAM \cap \textnormal{cl}(\textnormal{int}(\RA))$, as well as the corresponding control $\bar{u}$ and disturbance $\bar{d}$ satisfy the following necessary conditions:
+The following theorem is a generalization in the robust admissible set's context of the main result of \cite{Levine_2013}[Theorem 7.1]: the barrier must be made of integral curves satisfying a saddle point version of Pontryagin's maximum principle, where the final condition of the adjoint is given by the ultimate separating hyperplane condition.